-Jennifer Schwarz Ballard, Ph.D., serves as the vice president of learning and engagement programs for the Chicago Botanic Garden.
-In this role, she oversees the Garden’s adult and children’s education offerings and the urban agriculture, Windy City Harvest, and horticultural therapy programs.
+Jennifer Schwarz, Ph.D., serves as the vice president of learning and engagement for the Chicago Botanic Garden.
+In this role, she oversees the Garden’s adult and children’s education offerings, the Budburst community science program, interpretation, and the urban agriculture, Windy City Harvest, and horticultural therapy programs.

-Schwarz Ballard joined the Garden after completing her doctorate in the learning sciences at Northwestern University.
+Schwarz joined the Garden after completing her doctorate in the learning sciences at Northwestern University.
 Before attending graduate school, she worked for a nonprofit housing development firm to increase and improve housing opportunities for low- and moderate-income households and special-needs populations in Westchester County, N.Y., and then for a variety of nonprofits in the areas of marketing and membership development.
-She is married to an architectural designer, has a daughter attending college in Madison, Wisconsin, and lives in the northern suburbs, where she spends most of her off-time growing her own gardens and looking after two precocious cats.
+She lives in the northern suburbs, where she spends most of her off-time growing her own gardens and looking after two precocious cats.